DataEdgeSystems/flights-analytics/README.md

 ```sql
 CREATE INDEX FL_DATE on test.flights (FL_DATE_BIN) NUMERIC
 ```
+The AQL is also in the file ```aql/CreateIndex.aql```
 ###Test data
 The data is flight records of commercial airline flights in the USA, for the month of January 2012.
 There are approximately 1,050,000 records in the data set.
 This data set is divided into several files that are 10,000 records each.

-You load the test data by running the jar with the ```-f``` option, specifying the data directory.
+You load the test data by running the jar with the ```-f``` option, specifying the 'data' directory.
 This will load the data from the CSV files supplied in the 'data' directory.
 ```
 java -jar flights-analytics-1.0.0-jar-with-dependencies.jar -h <host name> -f data
 ```